The sanding process plays a hugely important role in gaining the 'fantastic floor' finish.

 Bristol Wood Floor Sanding Company use the industries finest sanding equipment from Bona.
-The quality of these products helps but thought must go into the process and be planned in relation to the construction of the floor.
-For example mosiac, parquet and herringbone floors must have a different sanding technique to strip flooring and planks.
+The quality of these products are important, but precision and thought must go into the process, and be planned in relation to the construction of the floor.
+For example, mosaic, parquet, and herringbone floors must have a different sanding technique to strip flooring and planks.

-The main field of the floor is sanded with a belt sander (linear) and the edge or edge sander (rotary) is used for the perimeter of the floor.
-As these are two different forms of sanding, the scrad system is used to merge the two together to give a more uniformed finish.
+The main area of the floor is sanded with a belt sander (linear) and the edge or edge sander (rotary) is used for the perimeter of the floor.
+As these are two different forms of sanding, the Scrad system is used to merge the two together to give a more uniformed finish.

-Cleaning is fundamental for a good quality finish as airbourne dust can cause imperfections in the sealing process.
+Cleaning is fundamental for a good quality finish as airborne dust can cause imperfections in the sealing process.

 PO Box 121 Westbury Hill